Local Care, Local Careers

 3. What will it Cost?

 a.
-A $1.42 per 1,000 of assessed property value per year.
-On a $300,000 property value, this would be $426 annually or $35.50 per month
+A $1.42 per 1,000 of assessed property value in 2024 (based on a 5.5% interest rate).
+On a $300,000 property value, this would be $426 annually or $35.50 per month.
+This amount will change year to year based on assessed property values, and timber tax revenue.

 b.
 Less than a trip to Olympia